 - The BCBA Supervisor completes our three-phase assessment process, sometimes with help from the Clinical Director or a Registered Behavior Technician (RBT).

 - Family interview: The BCBA interviews family members or other caregivers about their concerns.
+The RBT may also participate.
 Ideally, this is done in the home while playing with the child in a favorite activity.

 - The BCBA Supervisor writes a comprehensive assessment report and treatment plan.
 This may take up to 2 weeks.